 What’s included in the project?

-Accommodation is included, at the current time the first two weeks are not charged and volunteers only cover the cost of meals.
-Volunteers stay at the school in a shared dormitory room which may at times be mixed sex.
+Accommodation is included.
+Volunteers stay at the school in a shared dormitory room which may at times be mixed sex or staying together close by.
 Contact us shortly before travel and we can find out if needed at the time of your visit when everyone has confirmed their travel plans.
 Local support is provided on site from teachers and the school’s director although only the director speaks English (with a strong accent admittedly but after a couple of days you should be accustomed), he is usually on site most days.

 Pick-up and transfer from Chennai airport is automatically organised for all Chennai airport arrivals for approximately £40 if arriving during the day time, this is paid on arrival.